luisibanez/open-source-databases-tutorial/source/M/Create.rst

   %GDE-I-GDCREATE, Creating Global Directory file
         /data/gtm/database.gld

-Now we invoke the "mupip" command to create the database
+Now we invoke the `mupip`_ command to create the database

 ::

   $gtm_dist/mupip create

+Note that no arguments are needed for `mupip create`_ because we just defined what database should be used by default.

 The system will respond with